cryptpad/cryptpad/docs/ARCHITECTURE.md

 Provided Chainpad's requirements are fulfilled, however, there are alternative models that we can employ.

-1. we must inform the realtime session whether a client is still in the session for the purposes of determining the **Authoratative Document**
+1. we must inform the realtime session whether a client is still in the session for the purposes of determining the **Authoritative Document**
 2. we must guarantee that any client can retrieve the complete history of the chain at any given time
-3. we must guarantee that a client has knowledge of the **Authoratative Document** before we attempt to process any of their messages
+3. we must guarantee that a client has knowledge of the **Authoritative Document** before we attempt to process any of their messages

 [Netflux](https://github.com/xwiki-labs/netflux "JavaScript client side API based on WebRTC & WebSocket") is an API which is being developed as a part of the [OpenPaaS::ng Project](http://ng.open-paas.org/).
 It provides an abstraction over transportation details, and ensures that the above requirements can be met.